INDIAN2020/paypal-express-checkout/readme.txt

 == Description ==

 You can add PayPal Express Checkout possibility to your site in a few steps.
 Install the plugin, go to the PayPal menu and follow the instructions to setup your payments.

+Features:
+* Easy and quick configuration
+* Shortcode to create Buy Now buttons with lots of parameters
+* Tested with WordPress 3.4.2
+* Payments history storing all payments
+* You can view the payment details with all data gathered from PayPal
+* Custom thank you page for successful and failed payments

 == Installation ==